 2. Schedule of Hot Dog Eating Contest events

 The precise schedule (which varies, like the toppings on a hot dog--not that much) is announced every spring.
-But generally, it goes like this:
+This year it's the following:

 3. Where is Nathan's July 4th Hot Dog Eating Contest?
 If you want to join the gawking crowds as a select group of hot dog eating contestants stuff their mouths with Nathan's Famous hot dogs, then head to the corner of Surf and Stillwell Avenues in Coney Island, Brooklyn.
 Take the D, F, N or Q subways to the Stillwell Avenue terminal.

 4. How many hot dogs do they eat?
 How many hot dogs can a human consume in ten minutes?
-The record is 70 hot dogs and buns in ten minutes.
+The record is 74 hot dogs and buns in ten minutes that was set by the winner last year.

 6. Can I show up and participate in this Coney Island Hot Dog Contest?
 No. The contestants are selected beforehand.
 Not everyone can join in and slow eaters need not apply!
 You have to be able to stuff a more than a few dozen dogs into your mouth in a period of ten minutes.
 (See above, How Many?).
 There are many qualifying events to get into this world renowned competition which attracts the top competitive eaters.